armanbabayan/Car-Price-Prediction/README.md

 ## Overview

 This is a simple car price prediction Flask app trained on Random Forest Regrresor.
-The trained model  takes seven features describing a car (year, showroom price, driven Kilometers,number of owners the car has previously had, fuel type, seller type and transmission type) as an input and predict the price of the car.
+The trained model  takes seven features describing a car (year, showroom price, driven Kilometers,number of owners the car has previously had, fuel type, seller type and transmission type) as an input and predicts the price of the car.

 ## Technical Aspect
 This project is divided into two part: